As far as we know, human beings are the only creatures that tell stories. Think about that for a minute. Let it sink in.

-This past year has been my first full year as a board member of the South Dakota Humanities Council.
-It's been a great experience, and I’m just beginning to see the make-up of those who apply for grant funding and what sort of projects people invest their hearts and souls into.
+My first year as a board member of the SDHC has been a great experience.
+I’m beginning to see what sort of projects people invest their hearts and souls into.

-Take an example of something you like to do, that adds value or meaning to your life, and ask yourself: why is this thing that I like important?
-How do you answer the question?
+Take something you like to do that adds value or meaning to your life.
+Ask: why is this important?
 Your answer—whatever it ends up being—is the humanities.

 Goldfish don’t mind living in small fish bowls because their brains are very small, and every time they swim around the bowl, it’s a new experience.

 The sole meaning in life is to serve humanity.